-Once the above steps are completed, routing can be initiated.
+Once the above pages are completed, routing can be initiated.
 Electronic approval is required from the PI, co-PIs, and the department chair(s) and college dean(s) of the PI and co-PIs.
 Depending on the scope of the project, other approvals (see below) may be necessary.
 All of the required approvals must be obtained before the proposal will be submitted to the funding agency.

-Call the Office of Research if you need help entering your proposal in SmartGrant and initiating Online Routing.
-The usual practice is to upload the abstract, budget, and budget justification for Chair/Dean review.
-They may ask for the complete proposal if they would like to review it in more detail.
+Call the Office of Research if you need help entering your proposal in Cayuse and initiating routing.
+The usual practice is to upload the complete proposal for Dean/Chair and Sponsored Programs review.